micropython/micropython-esp32-ulp/docs/disassembler.rst

 The simplest and default mode of the disassembler is to disassemble the specified file.

-Note that the ULP header is validates and files with unknown magic bytes will be rejected.
+Note that the ULP header is validated and files with unknown magic bytes will be rejected.
 The correct 4 magic bytes at the start of a ULP binary are ``ulp\x00``.

 Example disassembling an ESP32 ULP binary: